WEAF (AM)

-WEAF (1130 AM) is an Urban contemporary gospel formatted radio station in Camden, South Carolina, United States.
-The station is owned by Jeff Andrulonis.
-Much of the programming is featured from the Rejoice!
-Musical Soul Food satellite feed.
+WEAF (1130 kHz) is an urban contemporary gospel formatted AM radio station in Camden, South Carolina, United States.
+The station is owned by Glory Communications.
+Programming is featured from the Worship & Word Network.

-On November 8, 2016 WEAF was granted a Federal Communications Commission construction permit to move to 1120 kHz from a new transmitter site, change the community of license to Saint Stephen, decrease day power to 390 watts and eliminate night operation.
+By day, WEAF is powered at 5,000 watts.
+Because AM 1130 is a clear-channel frequency, reserved for Class A stations KWKH in Shreveport and WBBR in New York City, WEAF reduces power at night to 7 watts to avoid interference.
+WEAF programming is simulcast on FM translator station W258DL at 99.5 MHz in Camden, South Carolina.

 History

 At one time, this station had the letters WAME and an adult standards format.
-Then-owners GHB Broadcasting switched the format to Sports Talk and changed the callsign to WQIS.
+Then-owners GHB Broadcasting switched the format to sports talk and changed the callsign to WQIS.